 This small town serves as a base for visits to Nemrut Dagi, the mountain upon which an egomaniacal king had larger-than-life sculptures carved from stone.

 I left Kahta by bus for Cappadocia, where I shacked up in a cave hotel, overcame my fear of hot air balloon rides with a 75-minute sunrise flight, and spent several days sightseeing above and below ground.

 Continuing westward, I spent a few nights in Konya, where I visited the grave of Rumi, the famous Sufi poet.

 I also squeezed in a half-day trip to Catalhoyuk, a 9,000-year-old Neolithic (and UNESCO) site.

-My first stop along the southwestern Mediterranean coast was the city of Antalya.
+My first stop along the southwestern Mediterranean coast, known as the Turkish Riviera, was the city of Antalya.

 However, it was the smaller resort town of Kas that dazzled me with its relaxed vibe and turquoise waters.